on orders of $85 or more

 - Browning, Charles H. Americans of Royal Descent.
 Baltimore: Genealogical Publishing.
 Print.

 - Hanks, Patricia and Flavia Hodges.
 A Dictionary of Surnames.
 Oxford: Oxford University Press, 1988.
 Print.
 (ISBN 0-19-211592-8).

 The Ice Family Crest was acquired from the Houseofnames.com archives.
 The Ice Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

-This page was last modified on 14 September 2012 at 18:35.
+This page was last modified on 7 October 2015 at 13:30.